 Caroline Zavitkovski, principal auditor, is a Certified Internal Auditor and has a master's degree in public administration.
 She was a performance auditor at the Oregon Secretary of State before joining our office in 2017.
 Caroline has co-authored a Knighton Award-winning audit and presented on this audit at regional and national conferences.
 She has worked on a range of audit topics including behavioral health, education, and emergency management.
 She has a professional background in direct social services.
 Caroline loves to get outdoors with her family.
 On weekends she can often be found biking or camping with her husband, young child, and pug.

 Mandi Hood is the office's constituent relations specialist.
 She has a master’s degree in clinical psychology and a background in mental health, community outreach and project management.
 She was previously the project manager for the Portland Committee for Community-Engaged Policing.
-She is also a certified yoga instructor and a devoted film and music nerd.
+She is also a certified yoga teacher and a devoted film and music nerd.
 Mandi joined our office in 2019.